tararoshan/tararoshan.github.io/_posts/2024-10-02-texas-conference-for-women.md

 was hilariously witty.
 What stood out to me was her habits.
 She always begins writing a new book on January 8th, and she corresponded with her mother daily in the form of physical letters.
 These letters helped her write again after her daughter died.
 They're also helping her to write her memoir.
+Those letters reminded me of Jawaharlal Nehru's [*Glimpses of World History*](https://en.wikipedia.org/wiki/Glimpses_of_World_History), Nehru's summary of world history based on letters he penned to his daughter while in prison.

 I loved [Tabitha Brown's](https://www.txconferenceforwomen.org/speakers/tabitha-brown/) ending quote: "Have the most amazing day, but even if you can't have a good one, don't go messing up no one else's."
 Something to live